 PSPP faculty are very research active.
-Departmental research expenditures for FY06 were \$3,363,733.
+Departmental research expenditures for FY07 were \$3,153,408.
 Our faculty produce, evaluate and release varieties of crop plants (unique in the state); investigate organisms producing diseases in plants and the control of such diseases (unique in the state); explore plant production methods and various aspects of horticulture (unique in the state), and research basic aspects of plant and plant pathogen biology, including activity in the fields of systematics, physiology, molecular biology, genetics, and natural products.
-We have active graduate programs in Plant Sciences, Plant Genetics, Plant Pathology, and Entomology, currently with 21 students.
+We have active graduate programs in Plant Sciences, Plant Genetics, Plant Pathology and Entomology, currently with 20 students.

 The department serves an important role in outreach/extension, with every member of the faculty expected to communicate his/her research findings to the citizens of Montana outside a formal classroom setting.
-We house several units that serve the state agricultural community, including the Seed Potato Certification Program, the Cereal Quality Lab, the Seed Testing Lab, Seed Certification Program and Foundation Seed.
-Our presence is felt in every corner of the sate.
-Our extension specialists emphasize interactions with grain, potato and sugar beet growers, as well as retailers, wholesalers and producers of horticultural products and landowners.
+We house several units that serve the state agricultural community, including the Seed Potato Certification Program, the Cereal Quality Lab, the Seed Testing Lab, Seed Certification Program, Foundation Seed and the Disease and Insect Diagnostic Clinics (funded in part by the Department of Homeland Security).
+Our presence is felt in every corner of the